 The site is located at the junction of High Street Uxbridge and Bakers Road, within the designated Uxbridge Town Centre boundary and lies adjacent to the Old Uxbridge Windsor Street Conservation Area.
-It is considered suitable for retail residential-led mixed use development, including other main town centre residential uses.
+It is considered suitable for residential-led mixed use development, including other main town centre uses.

-POLICY SA 26 4: 148 - 154 High Street / 25 - 30 Bakers Road, Uxbridge
+POLICY SA 26: 148 - 154 High Street / 25 - 30 Bakers Road, Uxbridge

-The site is considered suitable for retail residential-led mixed use redevelopment with residential use on the upper floors, subject to the following criteria:
+The site is considered suitable for residential-led mixed use redevelopment subject to the following criteria:

 - Provision of upper floor residential units, which must include affordable housing and an appropriate mix of units, provided in accordance with Council standards.
-Other main town centre uses, such as leisure uses, may be acceptable on upper floors; - Retention of ground floor retail uses fronting onto the High Street and provision of main town centre uses, providing active frontages onto Bakers Road and Belmont Road; - The redevelopment should enhance the pedestrian thoroughfare of Cock's Yard linking Uxbridge Town Centre and the Bus Interchange; - Amenity space and car parking should be provided in accordance with the Council's standards; policies in the Council's Development Management Policies document; - The redevelopment should sustain and enhance the significance of the adjacent Conservation Area and its setting;
+Other main town centre uses, such as leisure uses, may be acceptable on upper floors; - Retention of ground floor retail uses fronting onto the High Street and provision of main town centre uses, providing active frontages onto Bakers Road and Belmont Road; - The redevelopment should enhance the pedestrian thoroughfare of Cock's Yard linking Uxbridge Town Centre and the Bus Interchange; - Amenity space and car parking should be provided in accordance with the Council's standards; - The redevelopment should sustain and enhance the significance of the adjacent Conservation Area and its setting;

-POLICY SA 26 4: 148 - 154 High Street / 25 - 30 Bakers Road, Uxbridge
+POLICY SA 26: 148 - 154 High Street / 25 - 30 Bakers Road, Uxbridge

-- The Council will expect redevelopment proposals to reflect the scale and character of the surrounding townscape and have regard to the setting of the nearby Conservation Area and Listed Buildings.
-Whilst the London Plan density guidance indicates a development potential of up to 120 units, capacity on this site should be led by high quality design, taking account of the site's prominent location; and - Proposals should provide scope to incorporate the redevelopment of the land to the south of the site (identified in yellow on the site plan), extending from Cock's Yard to the Uxbridge Underground Station, in accordance with the principles set out in this policy. - Proposals should meet the provisions of relevant policies in other parts of the Local Plan.
+- The Council will expect redevelopment proposals to reflect the scale and character of the surrounding townscape and have regard to the setting of the Old Uxbridge and Windsor Street nearby Conservation Area and Listed Buildings.
+Whilst the London Plan density guidance indicates a development potential of up to 120 units, capacity on this site should be led by high quality design, taking account of the site's prominent location; and - Proposals should provide scope to incorporate the redevelopment of the land to the south of the site (identified in yellow on the site plan), extending from Cock's Yard to the Uxbridge Underground Station, in accordance with the principles set out in this policy.

-Site name 148 - 154 High Street / 25 - 30 Bakers Road, Uxbridge Ward Uxbridge North Location High Street/Bakers Road, Uxbridge Area (ha/sqm) 0.3 ha PTAL Ratings 6a Proposed Development Mixed use development comprising residential, office, retail Current UDP Designations Designated Uxbridge Town Centre; Primary Shopping Area, Archaeological Priority Area; adjacent to Conservation Area Proposed New Designations Archaeological Priority Area Existing Use Retail Relevant Planning History (Most recent) No relevant history Proposed Number of Units 25 Proposed number of units to be determined by design Existing Units 0 Net Completions 25 units Proposed number of units to be determined by design Infrastructure Considerations and Constraints Drainage infrastructure likely to be required.
+Site name 148 - 154 High Street / 25 - 30 Bakers Road, Uxbridge Ward Uxbridge North Location High Street/Bakers Road, Uxbridge Area (ha/sqm) 0.3 ha PTAL Ratings 6a Proposed Development Mixed use development comprising residential, office, retail Current UDP Designations Uxbridge Town Centre; Primary Shopping Area, Archaeological Priority Area; adjacent to Conservation Area Proposed New Designations Archaeological Priority Area Existing Use Retail Relevant Planning History (Most recent) No relevant history Proposed Number of Units Proposed number of units to be determined by design Existing Units 0 Net Completions Proposed number of units to be determined by design Infrastructure Considerations and Constraints Drainage infrastructure likely to be required.
 Site specific proposals should be discussed with Thames Water at the earliest possible stage.
 Further infrastructure considerations to be negotiated as part of the planning application.
 Flood Risk Flood Zone 1; some surface water ponding Contamination Potentially contaminated land due to former land use.
 Land remediation may be required.
 Indicative Phasing 2021-2026 Other Information Subject to meeting appropriate design considerations to be agreed prior to the submission of a planning application, the site is considered suitable for development at a density of 360 - 405 uph.